brwyatt/NetworkSim/README.md

 * TCP - Requires a bit more tracking, still making sure the basics are all worked out
 * VLANs - May require some rework of some parts to support, but likely worth implementing as the concepts are pretty useful
 * (R)STP - Might be out of scope.
 Lets be honest, though, if you know what this is, this really isn't for you anyway. 😉
-* Port bonding and LACP - might be fun, might also be out of scope (at least short-term)
+* Interface bonding and LACP - might be fun, might also be out of scope (at least short-term)

 ## Basic Usage